fsulib/fsu-vagrant-vms/README.md

 A minimal CentOS instance with no special packages other than developer utilities (git, vim, tmux).

 ## centos-docker
-Built off of the core 'centos' VM but with docker and golang installed, used the host VM for docker projects.
+Built off of the core 'centos' VM but with docker and golang installed, used as the host VM for docker projects.

 ## centos-databox
 Built off of the core 'centos' VM but with R and its dependencies installed, used for data analysis projects.